Yvaxx/Online-CV-Yvon-Rabanel/README.md

-This Git is to create my online CV https://yvaxx.github.io/Online-CV-Yvon-Rabanel/
+This repository is for creating my online CV https://yvaxx.github.io/Online-CV-Yvon-Rabanel/